 Motorcycle theft in South Africa is an escalating phenomenon, and certainly a major concern for folks like you and me.

-Believe me, the feeling is the same, car or bike when you come to where you parked it and it’s gone and you get that sick feeling in your stomach, then a dizzy feeling in your head and then reality smacks you in the face.
-Confusion and doubt is followed by a huge head-ache and more anger steps in.
+Believe me, the feeling is the same, car or bike when you come to where you parked it and it’s gone, you get that gutted feeling in your stomach, then a dizzy feeling in your head and then reality smacks you in the face.
+Confusion and doubt are followed by a huge head-ache and more anger steps in.
 Some people actually cry… because it might be their ONLY MODE OF TRANSPORT YOU HEARTLESS THIEF!
-Oh, there’s the anger again…
+Oh, there’s the anger again… I need therapy!

 Following are a few basic but helpful tips to avoid becoming a victim of motorcycle theft.